Glazzes/autumnexample/multi-project/README.md

 ## MultiProject build

 ### @ComponentScan annotation
-This annotation allows you to specify which packages will serve as source of beans, but this one is not limited to your own packages, you can specify any package of contained inside a jar or your project classpath.
+This annotation allows you to specify which packages will serve as a source of beans, but this one is not limited to your own packages only, you can specify any package that can be found in your classpath, yeah that includes dependencies!

-### This Project structure
+### This Project structure (build tool agnostic)
 ```
 multi-project
-    |_ app (dependes on clients and notification)
+    |_ app (depends on clients and notification subprojects)
     |    |_ com.example.app
     |
     |_ clients (sub project)